ingararntzen/timingdocs/docs/source/dataset.rst

     }

-Given that object equality is appropriately specified, **update** may safely be repeated, even if data have not changed.
-This would be practical for instance when an online source of timed data is polled repeatedly for updates.
-Polling results may then be fed directly to the **update** operation and the return value will indicate if any actual modifications occured.
+Given that object equality is appropriately specified, **update** operations may safely be repeated, even if cue data have not changed.
+For instance, this might be the case when an online source of timed data is polled repeatedly for updates.
+Results from polling may then be forwarded directly to the **update** operation.
+The return value will indicate if any actual modifications occured.